Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 Timeline Between Exposure and Documented Harm

 The timeline between lamotrigine initiation and SJS onset is typically within the first few weeks of therapy.
-The systematic review found that risk is highest in the initial weeks, especially with rapid titration or coadministration with valproic acid (https://pubmed.ncbi.nlm.nih.gov/41843406/).
-In the case report, SJS developed after dose escalation, though the exact timeline is not specified (https://pubmed.ncbi.nlm.nih.gov/40078262/).
-The FDA label advises discontinuation at the first sign of rash, underscoring the need for prompt action (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The systematic review found that the risk is highest in the initial weeks, especially when combined with valproic acid or titrated rapidly (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+The case report describes SJS developing following dose escalation (https://pubmed.ncbi.nlm.nih.gov/40078262/).
+Most patients recover within 2-3 weeks, though deaths have been reported (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+The FDA label advises discontinuation at the first sign of rash, underscoring the importance of early recognition (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).

 Important Notice